Private practice: Hauptstraße 62 Top 12, 2344 Maria Enzersdorf+43 664 / 84 98 100

 Right: Very good functioning and cosmetic after straightening the big toes and shortening of the II and III toe on both sides.
 No joints were sacrificed.

-Example III: Even big toes can be too long - but this is rare
+Example IV: Even big toes can be too long - but this is rare

 Excessive length of the big toe left before and right after correction: